15 Cheapest Destinations to Visit in the U.S.

 Honorable Mention: Memphis, Tennessee

-Another one that dropped off this year's list is Memphis, but we're not really sure why.
-Music is the main attraction in this city that helped birth American blues, soul and rock 'n' roll.
+Music is the main attraction in Memphis, a city that helped birth American blues, soul and rock 'n' roll.
 Between the Blues Hall of Fame, Stax Museum of American Soul Music and Elvis Presley's Graceland mansion, you'll never get bored by day.
 By night, Beale Street’s live-music venues keep the good times rolling until the early morning hours.

 There are also countless ways to explore (for free) the great outdoors in Memphis, famously home to the mighty Mississippi River.
 Hike, bike or take a four-wheeler on the Big River Crossing for excellent views of the river.
 At Shelby Farms Park, you'll likely see some buffalo, while the BMX track caters to those with a need for speed.
 Explore the 342 acres that make up Overton Park and take a brewery tour before you head home.